0xsisyfos/PredictionMarket/README.md

 ### 3. Placing Bets

-Users can place bets on whether the Ethereum price will go up or down during the betting period.
-The contract records each bet with its direction (up or down) and amount wagered.
+Users can place bets on whether the ETH price will go up or down during the betting period.
+The contract records each bet with its direction (up or down) and amount wagered in an array.

     function placeBet(BetDirection _direction) external payable onlyDuringBettingPeriod {
         require(msg.value > 0, "You must bet some ETH");